yselvav/MineX-DreamNet/README.md

 > **Unlocking true ownership for 350&nbsp;million Minecraft players.**

 MineX is a **Minecraft server project** that bridges Web2 gameplay with Web3 ownership and AI-driven storytelling.
-For the **DreamNet Character Agent Hackathon**, we integrated DreamNet’s webhook and API to add original, fun, and dynamic AI-powered interactions to our story mode and throughout the map.
-MineX is not affiliated with DreamNet outside of this hackathon.
+For the **DreamNet Character Agent Hackathon**, we integrated DreamNet’s webhook and API to add original, fun, and dynamic AI-powered interactions to an special story mode and throughout the map.
+MineX is not affiliated with DreamNet outside of this hackathon (yet).

 ---